adbenitez/writefreely-py/README.md

-# WriteFreely API
+# WriteFreely

-A [WriteFreely](https://writefreely.org) API client library for Python.
+A Python package that wraps the [WriteFreely](https://writefreely.org) API, for use in your Python projects.

 ## Install